 For llvmpipe and swrast CI, we run tests in a container containing VK-GL-CTS, on the shared GitLab runners provided by freedesktop

-The Docker containers are rebuilt from the debian-install.sh script when DEBIAN_TAG is changed in .gitlab-ci.yml, and debian-test-install.sh when DEBIAN_ARM64_TAG is changed in .gitlab-ci.yml.
-The resulting images are around 500MB, and are expected to change approximately weekly (though an individual developer working on them may produce many more images while trying to come up with a working MR!).
+The Docker containers are rebuilt using the shell scripts under .gitlab-ci/container/ when the FDO_DISTRIBUTION_TAG changes in .gitlab-ci.yml.
+The resulting images are around 1 GB, and are expected to change approximately weekly (though an individual developer working on them may produce many more images while trying to come up with a working MR!).

 gitlab-runner is a client that polls gitlab.freedesktop.org for available jobs, with no inbound networking requirements.
 Jobs can have tags, so we can have DUT-specific jobs that only run on runners with that tag marked in the GitLab UI.

 Since dEQP takes a long time to run, we mark the job as “parallel” at some level, which spawns multiple jobs from one definition, and then deqp-runner.sh takes the corresponding fraction of the test list for that job.

 To reduce dEQP runtime (or avoid tests with unreliable results), a deqp-runner.sh invocation can provide a list of tests to skip.
 If your driver is not yet conformant, you can pass a list of expected failures, and the job will only fail on tests that aren’t listed (look at the job’s log for which specific tests failed).

 In addition to the general CI farm expectations, using Docker requires:

 DUTs must have a stable kernel and GPU reset (if applicable).